allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Refuse to collaborate in fixing remaining issues while a project or lab has not been completed
     * Make fun of other people’s solutions
     * Take all credit for all of the team members work that the individual did not do and blame others for everything wrong
-    * Target a specific team member when discussing a post mortem or the remaining bugs in a laboratory or project assignment
+    * Target a specific team member when discussing a postmortem or the remaining bugs in a laboratory or project assignment
     * Decide what to do after a postmortem that the majority of the project or laboratory group doesn't agree with
     * Claim that one subjective way of achieving a solution is the only correct way of working towards it